 Your Gross Estate

 To figure out how much your estate is worth, the IRS starts by calculating your gross estate.
-This means everything you own at the time of your death: cash, investments, business interests, and property.
+This means everything you own at the time of your death: the cash in your bank accounts, securities, real estate, whole life insurance policies, trusts, annuities, business interests, and other property.

 If your estate includes items such as furniture, jewelry, or paintings, the IRS calculates their “fair market value,” meaning the amount you could get for selling them.
 So if you bought a living room set for $3,000 10 years ago, but it’s now worn out and worth only $500, that’s how much value it adds to your gross estate.
 On the other hand, if you bought a painting for $1,000 and it has increased in value to $2,000, it adds that amount to your gross estate.

 If you’re married, then property owned entirely by your spouse is not considered to be part of your gross estate.
 Gifts you’ve given during your life that are now entirely in someone else’s hands also aren’t counted.
-However, if the gifts were taxable, they count toward your $11.58 million lifetime exemption.
+However, if the gifts were taxable, they count toward your $11.7 million personal exemption.

 Your Taxable Estate